Who is at risk of getting hepatitis?

 - Don't share needles to take drugs.

-- Practice good personal hygiene such as thorough hand-washing.
+- Practice good personal hygiene such as thorough hand-washing with soap and water.

 - Don't use an infected person's personal items.